 Laws, rules and procedures are essential in order to establish and maintain social order.
-Social order is what enables citizens to exercise their personal freedoms and to pursue their individual interests.
-As Canadians, we tend to assume that the laws which govern our society are fair and just.
-However, assumptions about fairness and justice sometimes change over time and can vary from jurisdiction to jurisdiction.
-A graphic organizer may be used to assist with analysis.
+Social order is what enables citizens to exercise their personal freedoms and to pursue their individual interests. students may use a cause-and-consequence chart or a web diagram to explore (i) how the law affected society, and (ii) how society would be affected if the law did not exist.